-The legal protections covering this site (concrete5.org) and the open source content management system we offer (concrete5 core code base) are very permissive, but sadly not brief.
+The legal protections covering these sites (concretecms.com, concretecms.org, and related subsites) and the open source content management system we offer (Concrete CMS core code base) are very permissive, but sadly not brief.

-Am I allowed to white label concrete5?
+Am I allowed to white label Concrete CMS?
 I want to put my own name in the corner and call it my own CMS?

 Yes you can!
 The MIT license basically lets you do whatever you want, just don't hold us responsible.